mark-098/ddma-fmcw-signal-chain/README.md

 > This repository is under active development, so the documentation may not always fully reflect the current code status.

 ## Datasets
-Data acquiered with the DCA1000EVm and the AWR2944EVM may which are to be used within this demo may be found under: [LINK]
+Data acquiered with the DCA1000EVM and the AWR2944EVM may be found under: [LINK]

 ## Schematic overview